 View all of the records submitted online this year.

-Look for: Brimstone, Clouded Yellow, Comma, Green-veined White, Holly Blue, Large White, Orange-tip, Painted Lady, Peacock, Red Admiral, Small Tortoiseshell, Small White,
+Look for: Brimstone, Brown Argus, Clouded Yellow, Comma, Common Blue, Dingy Skipper, Green Hairstreak, Green-veined White, Grizzled Skipper, Holly Blue, Large Skipper, Large White, Marbled White, Orange-tip, Painted Lady, Peacock, Red Admiral, Small Blue, Small Copper, Small Heath, Small Tortoiseshell, Small White, Speckled Wood, Wall Brown, Wood White,

 Latest species reported in 2017

 There have been 20 from a possible total of 36 butterfly species so far reported in 2017.

 Our branch activities are a great way to meet new people, learn more about our butterflies, moths, their habitats and the conservation techniques used to ensure their survival.

 We conduct organised walks, moth trapping and conservation days at important public and private wildlife sites across Warwickshire led by local experts.

 After a series of visits and assessments, which saw expert judges travel across the country, an independent panel of experts, led by Christopher Rodrigues CBE, selected its finalists for the 2016 Living Waterways Awards.